de-soot/file-sorter/README.md

 # file-sorter
-A Python script that sorts your messy files into organised folders.
+A Python script that sorts messy files into organised folders.